camunda/camunda-docs/docs/product-manuals/zeebe/appendix/gateway-health-probes.md

+---
+id: gateway-health-probes
-# Gateway Health Indicators and Probes
+title: "Gateway Health Indicators and Probes"
+---

 The health status for a standalone gateway is available at `{zeebe-gateway}:8080/actuator/health`